eudoxia0/rock/web/desc.md

   libraries.
 You can have multiple versions of the same library, for example, for migrating an application one subset at a time.
 * **Asset Bundling**: Compile the JS/CSS files of different libraries and your own files into a single file.
-You can produce many bundles per application, for example, a bundle with an old version of different libraries, and a bundle with newer versions, for migrating a large application one subset at a time.

 ## How it Works